 Duration: 90 minutes.

 What better way to understand and feel the city than walking?
-One of the most beautiful and interesting area is Patesrhol: a little neighbourhood with lots of restaurants and shops.
+One of the most beautiful and interesting areas is Patershol: a little neighborhood with many restaurants and shops.
 Just take a walk on the cobblestone alleys and enjoy the area.

 Vrijdagmarkt is another lovely square of Ghent, which houses a local market on Weekends, ever since the 12th century.
 Here you can find some great restaurants and pubs.
 And you can also have a quick look at Saint Jacob Church before moving further.
 Dating back to the Romanesque period, this church has gone through a lot of renovation, destruction, and expansion.